vitorgalvao/shutdown-timer-workflow/README.md

 ![Abort shutdown](Workflow/images/about/abort.png)

 Configure the timer in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
-You can also set apps to close before shutdown, so they do not reopen on next login.

 To trigger an immediate shutdown or restart, use the `shutdown` or `restart` keywords.